Why is AML Transaction Monitoring Important?

 Heading into 2020, consumers were slowly but surely moving toward digital-first consumerism.
 Once the pandemic hit, almost every consumer—even those who were previously unwilling—made a full-fledged leap in that direction.
 In fact, McKinsey says it took just 90 days into the pandemic for the level of e-commerce adoption to match that of the entire previous decade.

-In response to this elevated e-commerce demand, many traditional retailers and modern e-tailers started competing for their share of this expanded customer base by offering premium subscription services that included things like insider access to free shipping and greater discounts.
+In response to this elevated e-commerce demand, many traditional retailers and modern e-tailers started competing for their share of this expanded customer base by offering premium subscription services, including insider access to free shipping and greater discounts.
 That, in turn, further convinced consumers of the ease and advantages of a digital-first lifestyle.

 Fraud Opportunities